-Get grillin' for the 4th of July with this delicious BBQ ribs recipe
+Get grillin' for National Barbecue Month with this delicious BBQ ribs recipe.

 - 3 pounds pork spareribs cut into two rib pieces

 - 1 quart of the secret barbecue sauce

 Place the ribs in a roasting pan with the inside of the ribs down.

 Place the ribs in a 300 degree F oven until browned (about 1 hour).

 Drain fat from pan.

 Spoon about 1 cup of the sauce over the ribs to coat them with a thin layer.

 Turn the ribs over and coat with more sauce.

 Turn and coat the ribs with the remaining sauce.